wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         !!! note
             You can add your desired chains to this file by specifying the required fields for each chain.
 In this example, we're using the Avalanche Fuji and Celo Alfajores TestNets.

+    4. Create a `contracts.json` file in the `deploy-config` directory:

+        ```bash
+        touch deploy-config/contracts.json
+        ```

+        This file can be left blank initially.
+It will be automatically updated with the deployed contract addresses after a successful deployment

 2. **Write the deployment script** - you’ll need a script to automate the deployment of your contracts.
 Let’s create the deployment script

+    1. Create a new file named `deploy.ts` in the `/src` directory:

+        ```bash
+        touch src/deploy.ts
+        ```

-    1. Load imports and configuration:
+    2. Load imports and configuration:

         ```typescript
         --8<-- "code/tutorials/messaging/cross-chain-token-contracts/snippet-4.ts:1:7"